CATTERY FELIS LIMOUSI

 HEALTH

-Below you can find additional information about some frequently occurring health problems in cats.
+Below you can find additional information about important health tests.

 HCM (hypertrophic cardiomyopathy)